 Vasoconstriction

 Vasoconstriction is the narrowing (constriction) of blood vessels by small muscles in their walls.
-When blood vessels constrict, blood flow is slowed or blocked.
+When blood vessels constrict, blood flow is slowed or, in extreme cases, completely blocked.

 Vasoconstriction may be slight or severe.
 It may result from disease, medicines, or psychological conditions.
 Medicines that cause vasoconstriction include: